vishalkrishna8/decimal-binary-converter/README.md

 • JavaScript

-**Installation**
+## Installation

 To install and run the website locally, follow these steps:

-Clone the repository
+• Clone the repository

-Open the website in a browser: http://localhost:3000
+• Open the website in a browser: http://localhost:3000

 **Contributing**